Yu-Group/scikit-learn-sandbox/README.md

 ### Installing the `conda` environments

+Firstly you need to [install Anaconda](https://www.continuum.io/downloads) on your computer

+First fork and then clone the repo locally on your computer.
+Change directory to the repo folder.

-To start just install the 3 conda environments using the `Makefile` as follows:
+To install the 3 conda environments just use the `Makefile` as shown below.

-To create all 3 environments use:
+To create **all 3 environments** use:

 ```
 make conda_all
 ```

-Or to install them individually you can run the following commands separately
+Or to install them **individually** you can run the following commands separately

 ```
 make conda_dev0